 Healthiest Foods: Coconut Oil/Milk

 One healthy fat that’s catching on in popularity and for a good reason is coconut oil and milk.
 Coconut oil is a saturated fat, but don’t let that scare you.
-This saturated fat is very healthy for the body and has been proven to help reduce heart issues (see research in the Philippine Journal of Coconut Studies).
+This saturated fat is very healthy for the body (see research in the Philippine Journal of Coconut Studies).

 The saturated fat in coconut milk is medium chain triglycerides, which are utilized differently in the body compared to most saturated fat varieties.
 Medium chain triglycerides are treated more like carbohydrates and can release their energy immediately, giving you a nice energy boost when you need it.
 For this reason, coconut oil is a popular choice among those who are using a lower carb diet and who are looking to get their energy levels up.